 - Tuition Protection Services levy.

-Once payment is received by the Department of Education, ASQA will finalise your CRICOS registration.
+Once payment is received, ASQA will finalise your CRICOS registration.

 If your organisation will be delivering VET training products to students, your initial period of registration will be aligned to the expiry date of your current VET registration.

 If your organisation is not currently an RTO and is applying for delivery of ELICOS courses, ASQA takes a risk based approach to regulation.
 To manage the risk new providers present to the sector, the initial registration period for new providers is generally 2 years.

 You must comply with the National Code, the Education Services for Overseas Students Act 2000 (ESOS Act) and where relevant, the ELICOS Standards 2018 and meet other provider obligations, throughout the period of your registration.

 Once your registration is granted, you will be required to begin paying ASQA annual registration charges.

 If your initial CRICOS application is approved, you must ensure that you are delivering quality training and assessment, and meeting the requirements of all relevant legislation and standards at all times.

 If you are not meeting the required standards, ASQA may decide to:

 - impose conditions on your registration